Developer-Fan/Developer-Fan/README.md

 - 👋 Hi, I’m @Developer-Fan
-- 👀 I’m interested in building gmaes
+- 👀 I’m interested in building games and operating systems
-- 🌱 I’m currently learning HTML, CSS, Javascript, C, Java
+- 🌱 I’m currently learning HTML, CSS, Javascript, C, Java and Assembly
 - 💞️ I’m looking to collaborate on making operating systems
 - 📫 How to reach me: i.use.repl@gmail.com